jquant/jai-sdk/docs/getting_started/quick_start.rst

 If the response code is 201, you should receive an email with your Auth Key.

 *********
-Hello Jai
+Hello Jai!
 *********

-When you have your Auth Key, then you can use the sdk:
+Now that you have your Auth Key, you can start using Jai:

 .. code-block:: python